 Gas flow through Local Restriction (G), Variable Local Restriction (G), or Pipe (G) blocks can become choked.
 Choking occurs when the flow velocity reaches the local speed of sound.
 When the flow is choked, the velocity at the point of choking cannot increase any further.
 However, the mass flow rate can still increase if the density of the gas increases.
 This can be achieved, for example, by increasing the pressure upstream of the point of choking.
 The effect of choking on a gas network is that the mass flow rate through the branch containing the choked block depends completely on the upstream pressure and temperature.
 As long as the choking condition is maintained, this choked mass flow rate is independent of any changes occurring in the pressure downstream.

-has a slope of 0.005 and the start time of 10.
-The Simulink-PS
+Ramp block has a slope of 0.005 and the start time of 10.
+The

 The following illustration shows the logged simulation data for the Local Restriction (G) block.
 The Mach number at the restriction (Mach_R) reaches 1 at around 20 s, indicating that the flow is choked.
 The mass flow rate (mdot_A) before the flow is choked follows the typical quadratic behavior with respect to an increasing pressure difference.
 However, the mass flow rate after the flow is choked becomes linear because the choked mass flow rate depends only on the upstream pressure and temperature, and the upstream pressure is increasing linearly.